jr-garcia/AssimpCy/README.md

 ---
 #### Bugs report and Contributioms

-Please follow the guide in the [wiki](https://github.com/jr-garcia/AssimpCy/wiki/Contributons-and-Bug-reports)
+Please follow the guide on the [wiki](https://github.com/jr-garcia/AssimpCy/wiki/Contributons-and-Bug-reports)

 ---